 Information for Students

-You are still eligible for all accommodations while classes are being conducted remotely.
+You are still eligible for all accommodations regardless of how your class is being conducted.
 Be aware that the information below only applies to students with the accommodation mentioned and not necessarily all students registered with Accessibility Resources.

-- If you would like to use exam accommodations, it is your responsibility to request those accommodations for each and every exam or quiz directly through your professor.
-Do not assume your extended time will be applied automatically.
+- If students would like to use exam accommodations for an online exam, it is their responsibility to request those accommodations for each and every exam or quiz directly through their professor.
+Do not assume extended time will be applied automatically.

-- Your course instructor is responsible for providing your extended time for all online exams and quizzes.
+- The course instructor is responsible for providing extended time for all online exams and quizzes.

-- If you notice an online exam or quiz does not include your extended time, email your professor immediately.
+- If an online exam or quiz does not include extended time, do not start the exam and contact the professor immediately.

 This situation is new for everyone and we realize that unexpected problems will likely arise.
-If you have any questions about a specific technology or accessing your course content, email firstname.lastname@example.org as soon as possible.
+For questions about a specific technology or accessing course content, email email@example.com as soon as possible.